Hooker Chemical Company: First product lines

 Chlorine, used for sanitation and the chlorination of drinking water, was sold as chlorinated lime and chlorobenzene, which was an ingredient for an explosive used in World War I. Later, solvents like trichloroethylene and phenol were sold for use by the subsidiary degreasing and dry cleaning company Detrex.
 Hooker licensed his diaphragm cell technology to other chloralkali producers.

 In 1918, Hooker formed a company to hydrogenate vegetable oils, while Hooker Chemical also began producing sulfur chloride and sodium chlorate.

 In 1922, Hooker bought the S. Wander & Sons Company for the retail sales of lye and chlorinated lime.
 Samuel Wander had a retail store at 105 Hudson St, New York, NY, and factories in Albany, NY.
 Hooker sold the business in 1927.
 Hooker built a new chloralkali plant in Tacoma, WA in 1929.
 Additional products, including sodium sulfide, sodium sulfhydrate, sodium tetrasulfide, and aluminum chloride were produced by the company.

-World War II
+World War II and the post-war period

 In World War II, Hooker was a leading supplier of dodecyl mercaptan for the synthesis of rubber.
 The company also produced arsenic trichloride, thionyl chloride, and hexachlorobenzene.
-Hooker expanded into plastics manufacturing, developing epoxy vinyl ester resins, and in 1955 acquired a thermoset plastic phenolic resins business, called Durez Corp.
+Hooker expanded into plastics manufacturing, developing epoxy vinyl ester resins, and in 1955 acquired the Durez Corporation, a manufacturer of thermoset plastic phenolic resins founded in 1948.

 Sale to Occidental Petroleum

-Occidental Petroleum Corporation purchased Hooker Chemical Company in 1968.
-Since then, owners have renamed the company several times.
+Occidental Petroleum purchased Hooker Chemical Company in 1968.
+Subsequent owners have renamed the company several times.